 On December 14, 2020, our sponsor paid \$25,000, or approximately \$0.009 per share, to cover certain of our expenses in consideration of 2,875,000 Class B ordinary shares, par value \$0.0001 per share.
-The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of the issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 375,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+On January 29, 2021, we issued additional 12,125,000 Class B ordinary shares to our sponsor by way of dividend.
+On February 3 and February 26, 2021, our sponsor surrendered 5,000,000 and 2,000,000 Class B ordinary shares, respectively, resulting in our sponsor holding a total of 8,000,000 Class B ordinary shares.
+On February 24, 2021, our sponsor transferred 50,000 Class B ordinary shares to each of our independent directors.
+These 100,000 shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
+The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering (excluding the private placement shares).
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender, repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of the issued and outstanding ordinary shares (excluding the private placement shares) upon the consummation of this offering.
+Up to 1,000,000 founder shares (other than the founder shares transferred to the two independent directors) are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 2,666,667 private placement warrants (or 2,866,667 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$4,000,000 and \$4,300,000, depending on the number of private placement warrants purchased.
-Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
-The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until 30 days after the completion of our initial business combination.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 960,000 private placement shares (or 1,040,000 private placement shares if the over-allotment option is exercised in full) for a purchase price of \$10.00 per Class A ordinary share in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$9,600,000 and \$10,400,000, depending on the number of private placement shares purchased.
+The private placement shares may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until 30 days after the completion of our initial business combination.